-The kitchen has to be cleaned the most often of any room in the house, has the most different types of surfaces to clean, and the surfaces of the kitchen come into contact with our food (and vice versa) so not cleaning it well has the most potential for harm.
+Of all the rooms in my house, the kitchen has to be cleaned the most often, is the most difficult to clean because of the variety of surfaces, and because they come into contact with our food (and vice versa) so not cleaning it well has the most potential for harm.

-At my house, cabinets get food, fingerprints and wall art (mainly the lower ones) from my four little aspiring Picassos, and these can be a pain to clean.
-Lately, I’m hooked on microfiber to clean these with just water, but another great solution is a natural all-purpose cleaner and a clean rag (I use cut up old t-shirts and towels).
+At my house, cabinets get food, fingerprints and wall art (mainly the lower ones) from my aspiring Picassos, and these can be a pain to clean.
+I’ve become hooked on microfiber to clean these with just water, but another great solution is a natural all-purpose cleaner and a clean rag (I use cut up old t-shirts and towels).